 Your Number One Tool: Phishing Simulations

-They also illustrate some of the real-world techniques that cyber criminals use to manipulate victims into handing over information, and enable you to measure which employees are prepared to detect these threats.
+They also illustrate some real-world techniques that cyber criminals use to manipulate victims into handing over information.
+They also enable you to measure which employees are prepared to detect these threats.

-For security leaders, phishing simulations also provide you with a reliable way to measure the security awareness of employees to see if they’re at risk of disclosing information to attackers or not, and to provide underperforming employees with access to extra support and training opportunities.
+For security leaders, phishing simulations also provide a reliable way to measure employees’ security awareness to see if they’re at risk of disclosing information to attackers.
+They also offer underperforming employees access to extra support and training opportunities.